VAIL HIGH SCHOOL COURSES

 To meet Vail High School Science graduation requirements, a student must successfully complete three credits.
 This must include Physics, Biology, and Chemistry.
 Vail High School encourages all science students to participate in the S.A.R.S.E.F.
 Science Fair.

-This Integrated Science Course with an emphasis on Physics, is required for all freshman as a preparation for further scientific study.
 This course seeks to familiarize the students with the basic laws and forces that govern all physical events in the world around them.
 The course uses class and laboratory experience to aid discovery, inspire curiosity, and aid understanding of the basic principles of physics.
 Students will use inductive and deductive reasoning along with cause and effect relationships to solve problems.
 This course involves mathematics at the algebra level, using calculators and graphing work.
 Students in this course will gain experience learning and following a scientific method that will provide a way of thinking that will be useful in almost all future studies.
-Emphasis is placed on conceptual physics: Study of forces, laws of motion, energy, simple machine function; and basic chemistry: study of the periodic table, atomic structure, molecular bonding and classification of matter.
+Emphasis is placed on conceptual physics: Study of forces, laws of motion, energy, simple machine function, waves, light, and electricity.

-Students will cover the same topics studied in Physics 1; However, topics will be studied in greater depth.
+Students will cover the same topics studied in Physics; However, topics will be studied in greater depth.
 (Prerequisite: Algebra 1)

 Biology Grade 10 One Credit